Download openITCOCKPIT Monitoring Server

 Debian Bullseye (11)

-Ensure you have enabled non-free repositories in /etc/apt/sources.list
+Ensure you have enabled contrib and non-free repositories in /etc/apt/sources.list

 echo "deb http://deb.debian.org/debian/ $(lsb_release -sc) main contrib non-free" > /etc/apt/sources.list